Roman-Supernova-PIT/phrosty/README.md

 pip install -e .
 ```

+Currently, you will also need GalSim (clone from git repo), roman_imsim (also clone from git repo), and SFFT (clone from my forked repo **FOR NOW.
+A pull request on the original repo will be merged soon.)

-You will likely need to change the "rootdir" variable in utils.py.
+You will likely need to change the "rootdir" variable in utils.py, and output_files_rootdir in imagesubtraction.py.

 This package is modular.
 Modules are compatible with each other, and they interface
 easily, but you do not need to use all the modules.
 It contains: